On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions: The transplantation method

 \end{TransplantationTheorem}

-Note that~\eqref{eq:Renumbering} implies that transplantability is independent of the chosen numberings of the building blocks of $M$ and $\OnSecond M$.
-The condition~\eqref{eq:TransplantationCondition} first appeared in \cite{OkadaShudo2001}, where the case of treelike graphs with homogeneous loop signs is considered.
-As an example, the matrix in Figure~\ref{fig:Transplantation_matrix} satisfies~\eqref{eq:TransplantationCondition} for the adjacency matrices in Table~\ref{tab:AdjacencyMatricesGWWType7-1} showing that the domains in Figure~\ref{fig:DomainsWithMixedBC} are isospectral.
-The Transplantation Theorem motivates the following definition. \begin{defn} Two loop-signed graphs with adjacency matrices $(\AdjacencyMatrix^{\Colour})_{\Colour=1}^{\NumberOfColours}$ and $(\OnSecond{\AdjacencyMatrix}^{\Colour})_{\Colour=1}^{\NumberOfColours}$ are called transplantable if there exists an intertwining transplantation matrix $T$ satisfying $\OnSecond{\AdjacencyMatrix}^{\Colour}=T\Times\AdjacencyMatrix^{\Colour}\Times T^{-1}$ for $\Colour=1,2,\ldots,\NumberOfColours$.
-If $T$ can be chosen as a permutation matrix, then the graphs are called isomorphic. \end{defn} In order to prove the Transplantation Theorem, we start with a regularity theorem, which will imply that solutions to Zaremba problems can be extended across reflecting segments.
+Note that~(\ref{eq:Renumbering}) implies that transplantability is independent of the chosen numberings of the building blocks of $M$ and $\OnSecond M$.
+The condition~(\ref{eq:TransplantationCondition}) first appeared in~\cite{OkadaShudo2001}, where the case of treelike graphs with uniform loop signs is considered.
+As an example, the matrices in Table~\ref{tab:AdjacencyMatricesGWWType7} satisfy~(\ref{eq:TransplantationCondition}) and the domains in Figure~\ref{fig:DomainsWithMixedBC} are isospectral.
+The Transplantation Theorem motivates the following definition. \begin{defn} Two loop-signed graphs given by adjacency matrices $(\AdjacencyMatrix^{\Colour})_{\Colour=1}^{\NumberOfColours}$ and $(\OnSecond{\AdjacencyMatrix}^{\Colour})_{\Colour=1}^{\NumberOfColours}$ are called transplantable if there exists a transplantation matrix $T$ satisfying $\OnSecond{\AdjacencyMatrix}^{\Colour}=T\AdjacencyMatrix^{\Colour}T^{-1}$ for $\Colour=1,2,\ldots,\NumberOfColours$.
+The graphs are called isomorphic if $T$ can be chosen as a permutation matrix. \end{defn} In order to prove the Transplantation Theorem, we start with a regularity theorem, which will imply that solutions to Zaremba problems can be extended across reflecting faces.